Meet Our Specialists

 Our urologist expertise includes stone disease, enlarged prostate, cancer surgery (kidney, bladder, prostate), men’s health, and sexual dysfunction.

 We connect with patients, build solid relationships, and improve outcomes.
 By taking a personal approach to treatment, our physician provides the type of individualized care you need.
 Compassion and understanding is at the forefront of our medical philosophy.
 HTX Urology strives for excellence in medical care and patient satisfaction.
+Dr. Dhir is a 2019 and 2020 Three Best Rated Award-Winning Urologist!

 - Men’s Health